-When I was a girl, we lived in a large 4 bedroom flat across from the Seawall in Beirut, while my parents designed and built our home in Aley.
+When I was a girl, we lived in a large 4 bedroom flat across from the Seawall in Beirut, while my parents designed and built our home in the mountains.

 We Build the Family Home

 I was around 8 years old when we moved into our new home.

-Downstairs Mamma designed beautiful living rooms and reception areas, and the largest kitchen I have ever been in.
-The floor was a mix of soft-green and dark green linoleum tiles, matched by the metal cabinets, and the counters were a swirled pink Formica.
+And of course, we had the largest kitchen I have ever been in.
+The floor was a mix of soft-green and dark green linoleum tiles, matched by the painted metal cabinets, and the counters were a swirled pink and white Formica.
 A breakfast nook where we ate most of our meals, sat apart.

-The day living room where our piano lived had black and white marble floors and Dutch teak furniture.
-Across the foyer were two formal living rooms, an Oriental furnished with wooden mother of pearl in-laid chairs, sofas covered in red silk, screens and vases from Japan;
+Our day living room where the piano and stereo sat, had marble floors and Dutch teak furniture.
+Up two steps and across the foyer were two formal living rooms, an Oriental furnished with wooden mother of pearl in-laid chairs, sofas covered in red silk, screens and vases Dad ordered from Japan.

-and what we called the Gold room which held a painting of the King and was furnished with gold covered chairs.
+Off that was the Gold room which held a painting of the King and was furnished with gold fabric covered chairs.

-The house was wrapped in long and wide marble balconies, the one downstairs for entertaining.
-Dad’s library and a guest room and bath were off the day living room.
-When Dad’s mom hurt her hip she stayed in that room for a few months.
+The house was wrapped on two sides by long marble balconies, the one downstairs for entertaining.
+Dad's awesome wood-paneled library and a guest bedroom and bath were off the piano room.